Groupe Scolaire Marie Reine Rwaza

-Groupe Scolaire Marie Reine Rwaza is a Catholic boarding secondary school, located in the Musanze District in the Northem Province of Rwanda.
+Groupe Scolaire Marie Reine Rwaza is a Catholic boarding secondary school, located in the Musanze District in the Northern Province of Rwanda.
 The school was established in 1986 and its motto is "Discipline, Knowledge and Holiness".

 The school is located in Musanze District, sector Rwaza, precisely within Rwaza parish domain, at 12 km from Musanze town, not far from Musanze-Kigali macadamized road.

 History

 The school was formed in 1986 under the name “Groupe Scolaire Marie Reine APEDI Rwaza” by an association of people from the same region.
 The association was called “Association pour la Promotion de l’Education et le Développement Intégré-APEDI”.
 In 2011, the management changed and now the school is under the direction of the Ruhengeri Catholic Diocese.

 Campus

 The campus has the capacity to host 750 boarding students.
 It contains: 18 classrooms, a library, a computer laboratory, a science laboratory, a refectory, multi-purpose hall, 5 dormitories, 2 Basketball and 3 Volleyball grounds, a Football ground.